alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

 {% elsif yearDiffInt == 15 %}{% assign yearDiffStr =  "fifteen" %}
 {% endif %}

 Energetic and resourceful Robotics Engineer with more than {{ yearDiffStr }} years' research experience and a proven publication track record.
-Motivated by intellectually challenging projects as well as personal achievements, I like to learn new things by stimulating myself with new goals.
+Motivated by intellectually challenging projects as well as personal achievements, I pride myself on possessing a very diverse set of skills.
 I am capable of pursuing individual research aimed at the development of novel applications, but I particularly love to be part of a team with bright people working toward ambitious ideas.
-I am enthusiastic toward the design and the realization of highly innovative tasks, and I love to work hard in pursuance of them.
+I am enthusiastic toward the design and the realization of innovative applications, and I love to work hard in pursuance of them.

-## Me at a glance

- * _Robotics Engineer_ with _5 year full-time experience_ with one of the most advanced robots out there, i.e. the [iCub](http://www.icub.org).
+---
+{: class="no-print"}

+ * Research Engineer with extensive background in a number of different fields, from Humanoid Robotics to Human-Robot Interaction.
- * Research interests: **robotics**, multisensory integration, calibration, kinematics, tactile sensing, machine learning, computer vision, sensor fusion.
+ * Research interests: robotics, kinematics, computer vision, tactile sensing, calibration, machine learning, sensor fusion, multisensory integration.
- * Considerable background in employing optimization techniques in real-world robotic applications: knowledgeable in particular about [IPOPT](https://projects.coin-or.org/Ipopt), a software designed for large-scale nonlinear optimization problems.
-Some experience with control engineering and signal processing.
+ * Substantial background in applying optimization techniques to real-world robotic applications: knowledgeable in particular about [IPOPT](https://projects.coin-or.org/Ipopt), a software designed for large-scale nonlinear optimization problems.
+Experience with control engineering and signal processing.
- * _C++ developer_, with a fine knowledge of **YARP** and **iCub** software and libraries.
-Some experience with the **ROS** middleware.
+ * _C++ developer_, with a deep knowledge of the _YARP_ and _iCub_ software libraries.
+Growing experience with the _ROS_ middleware and the _Baxter_ robot.
- * Some of my work is available to download at my [GitHub page](http://github.com/alecive/), or in the [Robotology GitHub Organization](https://github.com/robotology).
+ * Obsessed by two things: _pixel-perfect graphics_, and _bit-perfect code_.
+This website is intended to showcase the former; for the latter, stalk me on [GitHub](http://github.com/alecive/), or take a look at some of the GitHub organizations I belong to: [Robotology](https://github.com/robotology) and [ScazLab](https://github.com/scazlab).
  * Long-time Linux user, and active contributor to the Linux FOSS community.
- * Graphic Designer and freelancer in the spare time, with a number of successfull projects and employments.
+Past experience in Graphic Design, with a number of success stories and employments.
- * Obsessed by two things: _pixel-perfect graphics_, and _bit-perfect code_.

-## Summary
+# Summary

-Alessandro Roncone received his B.Sc. in Biomedical Engineering with the score of _110/110 summa cum laude_ at the [Università degli Studi di Genova](http://www.unige.it/) in February 2008.
-In July 2011 he completed his M.Sc. in NeuroEngineering (with the score of _110/110 summa cum laude_) in the same university.
-In April 2015 he got a Ph.D. in _Robotics, Cognition and Interaction Technologies_ from [Università degli studi di Genova](http://www.unige.it) and [Italian Institute of Technology (IIT)](http://www.iit.it).
-During his PhD he worked in the _Robotics, Brain and Cognitive Sciences_ department and the _iCub Facility_, under the supervision of prof. [Giorgio Metta](http://pasa.lira.dist.unige.it/).
-The goal of his Ph.D. project was to exploit insights from the neurosciences in order to improve the sensorimotor capabilities of the iCub humanoid robot (see below for details on its Ph.D. project).
+Alessandro Roncone received his B.Sc. _summa cum laude_ in Biomedical Engineering in February 2008, and his M.Sc. _summa cum laude_ in NeuroEngineering in July 2011 from the [Università degli Studi di Genova](http://www.unige.it/), Italy.
+In April 2015 he completed his Ph.D. in _Robotics, Cognition and Interaction Technologies_ from [Università degli studi di Genova](http://www.unige.it) and [Italian Institute of Technology (IIT)](http://www.iit.it), working in the _Robotics, Brain and Cognitive Sciences_ and the _iCub Facility_ departments under the supervision of prof. [Giorgio Metta](http://pasa.lira.dist.unige.it/).
+The goal of his Ph.D. project was to exploit insights from the neurosciences in order to improve the sensorimotor capabilities of the [iCub](http://www.icub.org) humanoid robot.
 He is currently working as a Postdoctoral Associate at the [Social Robotics Lab](http://scazlab.yale.edu/) in Yale University, under the supervision of prof. [Brian Scassellati (a.k.a.
 Scaz)](http://www.cs.yale.edu/homes/scaz/).
 He focuses on human robot collaboration and advanced manufacturing.